 Pssst: We have the best Tonal coupon!

 Keep in mind you need at least 7 feet of space around your machine, and the resistance only goes up to 200 pounds.
 That might sound light, but the digital resistance feels much heavier than your standard loaded barbell (trust us).
-Not only that, but due to it using digital resistance, it can increase the load at various parts of the movement which is simply impossible to do with free weights.
+Not only that, but because it uses digital resistance, it can increase the load at various parts of the movement, which is simply impossible to do with free weights.

 To learn more, read our Tonal Smart Home Gym review